Qualifying Child Relief (QCR) and Child Relief (Disability) are given to parents to recognise their efforts in supporting their children.

 2. If you filed a paper Income Tax Return or are unable to re-file online

-Please file an amendment upon receiving your Tax Bill for the current Year of Assessment.
+Please file an amendment upon receiving your tax bill for the current YA.
 You may file the amendment via the 'Amend Tax Bill' digital service at myTax Portal within 30 days from the date of your Income Tax bill.

 3. First-time Child Relief (Disability) claims